Skip to content

 ― Stephen McCranie

 First things first, what are nootropics?
 Corneliu Giurgea, a Romanian neuroscientist, coined the term nootropic (pronounced new-tropic) in 1972.
-He believed that smart drugs should be invented and made widely available for the purpose of enhancing the general population’s brain health and increasing human intelligence.
+He believed that smart drugs should be invented and made widely available to enhance the general population’s brain health and increase human intelligence.

 According to Dr Giurgea’s findings, nootropics enhance cognition, memory, alertness, concentration, creativity, and attention.
 They became known as cognitive enhancers, substances that amplify the way the brain’s many cognitive functions operate and how we process information.